-Minister for Civil Society Nick Hurd has today published a Green Paper which asks for views on how the Government can create a level playing field for charities, voluntary groups and social enterprises bidding for public service contracts.
+Minister for Civil Society Nick Hurd has today (7 December 2010) published a green paper which asks for views on how the government can create a level playing field for charities, voluntary groups and social enterprises bidding for public service contracts.

 Welcoming the publication, Mr Hurd said:

-The Green Paper seeks views on four key questions and outlines the Government’s current plans for discussion:
+The green paper seeks views on 4 key questions and outlines the government’s current plans for discussion:

-- Setting proportions of specific services that should be delivered by independent organisations; and
+- Setting proportions of specific services that should be delivered by independent organisations

 2. How could government make existing public service markets more accessible to civil society organisations?